2. Material Accounting Policies

 ii.
 Defined benefit plans

 Accumulated compensated absences, which are expected to be availed or encashed beyond 12 months from the end of the year end are treated as other long term employee benefits.
-The Company's liability is actuarially determined (using the Projected Unit Credit method] at the end of each year Actuarial losses/gains are recognized in the statement of profit and loss in the year in which they arise.
+The Group's liability is actuariaLLy determined (using the Projected Unit Credit method) at the end of each year.
+Actuarial losses/gains are recognized in the statement of profit and Loss in the year in which they arise.

 c) Share based payment arrangements